-If you have already signed up to host a local meet-up in your city for the upcoming catchathon, we're here to bring you all the information that you will need to plan & run it!
+If you are running a local cathathon of Stall Catchers, we're here to bring you all the information that you will need to plan & run it!

 What's a "catchathon"?
 All the answers in this post.

 You can always email us at firstname.lastname@example.org if you have any additional questions or suggestions!